What is a Medical Malpractice Structured Settlement?

 - Know the Statute of Limitations

 - Medical malpractice claims have a time limit as to when they can be filed from the time of injury.
 If filed too late, you risk forfeiting your right to any compensation for your injuries.
-Be sure to check your state’s statute of limitations so your case remains timely.
+Be sure to check your state’s statute of limitations, so your case remains timely.

 Burden of Proof

 The law defines medical malpractice and certain prerequisites needed for a judge to hear a case.
+One factor to be aware of in your claim is the burden of proof.

 - Existence of a Doctor-Patient Relationship